Select Page

 Apply to the Low Residency MFA in Creative Writing

-A bachelor’s degree is required, but it need not have been with an English or writing major.
+A bachelor’s degree is required, but it does not need to be with an English or writing major.

 Should you be accepted into the program, you will need to pay a $200 deposit by May 15 to hold your place.
 For questions about the application process, please contact admissions at admissions@iaia.edu